 Complementary (not shared) goals and skills of stakeholders is the key to making each individual project work.

-Every project will need its local champion – a person, group, or organisation, with the focus, drive and initiative to make that project work within their own community.
+Every project needs its local champion – a person, group, or organisation, with the focus, drive and initiative to make that project work within their own community.

-Although the number of stakeholders and the role each plays may vary slightly, below are key stakeholders and participants.
+Although the number of stakeholders and the role each plays may vary slightly, below are some key stakeholders and participants.
+Select those relevant to your project.

 - Other Service Providers